lukeed/pwa/readme.md

 The main handler for ***all*** of PWA!<br>
 When you define a [custom](#customizing) `webpack`, you are not overriding this function.
 Instead, you are manipulating Webpack's config immediately before PWA executes the build.

+### Browserslist

+The preferred method for customizing your browser targets is thru the `browserslist` key within your `package.json` file.

+> **Note:** When creating a new project with `pwa init`, our recommended config is automatically added for you!

+You may choose to change the default values, or use [any configuration method that Browserslist accepts](https://github.com/browserslist/browserslist#queries).

+The resulting array of browser targets will be automatically applied to Autoprefixer, Babel, Bublé, PostCSS, Stylelint, ...etc.

 ### Customizing